dbuenzli/uuseg/DEVEL.md

+# Reference tests

+To download the tests for the version mentioned in `B0.ml` issue:

+    b0 cmd download-tests

-For the `topkg test` to work download the Unicode segmentation test files to the `test` directory this can simply done by:
+This dowloads the Unicode segmentation tests file to the `test` directory.
+You can then check them via:

-    ocaml ./pkg/get_tests.ml
-    topkg build
-    topkg test
+    b0 -a test